logo

 In this article

-Ever since Manisha started breastfeeding her son, she noticed some problems.
-For a while, she chalked it up to initial latching issues but when it started getting too painful she talked to a friend.
-She learnt about a condition called tongue tie and wanted to discuss it with her son's paediatrician Dr. Desai.
-Let's see how their conversation went.
+Ever since Manisha started breastfeeding her son, she has noticed some problems.
+She chalked it up to initial latching issues for a while, but when it started getting too painful, she talked to a friend.

 Manisha: Dr. Desai, I have been having trouble breastfeeding my baby.
 It is painful and difficult.
 My friend told me she had a similar issue and her baby was tongue-tied.
 What is that?

-Dr. Desai: Manisha, it’s possible that your baby has tongue-tie, also known as ankyloglossia.
+Dr. Desai: Manisha, it’s possible that your baby has tongue tie, also known as ankyloglossia.
 It is a condition where the frenulum, a tissue under the tongue, is shorter or tighter than normal.
-It affects the movement of the tongue, making it difficult for babies to latch and breastfeed.
+This condition affects tongue movement, making it difficult for babies to latch despite trying different positions for breastfeeding

 Manisha: Oh.
 So what are the symptoms I need to look out for?